Tech Brew Ride Home

 The big ruling from that big social media trial is in and it could have big implications for big tech going forward.
 Wikipedia bans the use of AI for creating Wikipedia entries.
 GitHub is about to train AI on what you do on GitHub.
 And the idea of lossless compression might sound like a Silicon Valley joke, but it could be a big deal.
 Jury in Los Angeles finds Meta, YouTube negligent in social media addiction trial (CNBC) Do Back-to-Back Courtroom Losses Herald Meta’s ‘Big Tobacco’ Moment?
 (WSJ)

-- Intelligent reportSora Sinks
+- Intelligent ReportSora Sinks

 Published Mar 25, 2026